katlasik/functionmeta/README.md

 import io.functionmeta._

 def func() {
-   println(s"Name of function is $functionName")
+   println(s"Name of the function is $functionName")
 }
 ```

 Executing function `func` will print:

-> Name of function is func
+> Name of the function is func

 #### arguments